benton/fog_tracker/README.md

         :rackspace_username: XXXXXXXXX
       :polling_time: 180

-2) The tracker will run asynchronously.
+2) The tracker will run asynchronously, with one thread per account.
 You can call `start()` and `stop()` on it, and query the resulting collections of Fog Resource objects in several ways:

 	# get all Compute instances across all accounts and providers
 	tracker.get(:service => "Compute", :type => "server")

 	# get all Amazon Web Services Compute Instances across all accounts
 	tracker.get(:service => "Compute", :type => "server", :provider => "AWS")

+  (You can also pass a Proc to the Tracker at initialization, which will be invoked whenever an account's Resources have been updated -- see docs for details).

 ----------------
 Who is it?
 (Contribution / Development)